Endpoint Factorization for Semileptonic Decays of Boosted and Resonant Off-Shell Top Quarks with a Large-Radius Bottom Jet: Introduction

 The resulting factorization formula for the multi-differential cross section

-where $X$ stands for an observable constructed from the $b$-jet and the lepton momenta, represents a merging of previously established factorizations for the double hemisphere inclusive invariant mass distribution for boosted top pair production in the double resonant region in Refs.~\cite{Fleming:2007qr,Fleming:2007xt} and the inclusive semileptonic heavy meson decay into a light quark jet, a charged lepton and a neutrino~\cite{Bauer:2001yt,Bosch:2004th}.
+where $X$ stands for an observable constructed from the $b$-jet and the lepton momenta, represents a merging of previously established factorizations for the double hemisphere inclusive invariant mass distribution for boosted top pair production in the double resonant region in Refs.~\cite{Fleming:2007qr,Fleming:2007xt} and the inclusive\footnote{In the context of double hemisphere invariant mass distribution the term 'inclusive' refers to the treatment that only the invariant masses of the top and antitop hemispheres are measured.
+In the context of semileptonic heavy meson decays the term 'inclusive' refers to the treatment that the entire hadronic final state is clustered into a jet.} semileptonic heavy meson decay into a light quark jet, a charged lepton and a neutrino~\cite{Bauer:2001yt,Bosch:2004th}.
 The formulation of the factorization involves boosted heavy quark effective theory (bHQET)~\cite{Fleming:2007qr,Fleming:2007xt} and soft-collinear effective theory (SCET)~\cite{Bauer:2000yr,Bauer:2001ct,Bauer:2001yt}.
 We find that the QCD modes (ii), (iii) and (iv) remain to be strictly associated to either production or decay.
 However, the top-ultra-collinear QCD radiation of type (i), which refers to soft radiation with momenta $k^\mu\sim \Gamma\ll m_t$ in the rest frame of the boosted top quark, is sensitive to top production, propagation and decay, and encodes all the effects which are non-factorizable with respect to the NW approach.
 These coherent top-ultra-collinear effects are described by a new factorization function, which we call {\it ultra-collinear-soft (ucs) function} and which is expressed in terms non-local matrix elements that involve a time-ordered product of top production and decay operators.
 The usc function describes the light-cone momentum distribution (with respect to the $b$-jet direction) of the coherent top-ultra-collinear radiation and thus carries a similar physical interpretation as the shape function for the $\bar B$ meson semileptonic decay.
 However, here the decaying physical state is not a hadron, but the top quark jet defined through the hemisphere mass $M_t$ measurement.
 The ucs function may thus be associated with the ``Fermi motion'' of the decaying top quark within the measured large top quark jet, in analogy to the terminology frequently used for semileptonic heavy meson decays~\cite{Bigi:1993ex,Neubert:1993mb,Manohar:2000dt}.
 Due to the finite top quark width, the ucs function can be computed perturbatively, and we determine its QCD corrections at ${\cal O}(\alpha_s)$.
 We also find that the resummation of large logarithms related to the scale hierarchies above, which is described by the renormalization group evolution of the Wilson coefficients and factorization functions, remains factorized and can still be associated to either the production or the decay stage.
 Since all Wilson coefficients and the other factoriation functions appearing in factorization formula are already known to ${\cal O}(\alpha_s^2)$ or even ${\cal O}(\alpha_s^3)$, and since all anomalous dimensions are known to at least NNLL order precision, our results allows for a NNLL or NLL' resummed description of the differential cross section.
 Our result demonstrates that factorized and consistently QCD resummed predictions for top quark semileptonic decay observables, without relying on the NW limit can be carried out with full analytic control of the non-factorizable and hadronization effects.